Maximus-Ay/100-days-Coding-Challenge-in-python/README.md

 - Write a Python program to find the difference between two lists.
 - Write a program to find the intersection of two lists.

+37. Day 37 (6th August 2024)
+- Write a Python program to find the union of two lists.
+- Write a program to find the symmetric difference between two lists.